Olathe Statutory Rape Attorney

 Understanding Statutory Rape Laws in Kansas

-Kansas statutory rape laws classify offenses based on the age of the victim and the defendant:
+Kansas statutory rape laws classify offenses based on the age of the alleged victim and the defendant:

-- Aggravated Indecent Liberties with a Child: Sexual intercourse with a child under 14.
-Classified as a level 1 or 3 felony, punishable with 25 years to life in prison.
+- Aggravated indecent liberties with a child: sexual intercourse with a child under 14.
+Classified as a level 1 or 3 felony, which can be punishable with a lengthy prison sentence.

-- Indecent Liberties with a Child: Sexual intercourse with a minor aged 14-15 by someone 18 or older.
-Classified as a level 5 felony, punishable by up to 136 months in prison.
+- Indecent liberties with a child: sexual intercourse with a minor aged 14–15 by someone 18 or older.
+Classified as a level 5 felony, which can carry a multi-year prison sentence under the sentencing guidelines.

 Factors That Influence a Case